yuzhou2/swagger-doclet/README.md

 	<tr><td>-authOperationTags</td><td>This adds additional tags to the list of javadoc tags used for the alternative way of indicating whether an operation requires or does not require auhtorization.
 The default list contains authentication, authorization.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 	<tr><td>-authOperationScopes</td><td>If an operation has "@authentication required" on it then it needs to know which scopes are required.
 This default set of scopes can be set via this option.</td></tr>

+	<tr><td>-requiredParamsTags</td><td>This adds additional tags to the list of javadoc tags used for setting whether operation parameters are required.
+The default list contains requiredParams.
+NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

+	<tr><td>-optionalParamsTags</td><td>This adds additional tags to the list of javadoc tags used for setting whether operation parameters are optional.
+The default list contains optionalParamsTags.
+NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 </table>